 So, what happens at the end of the school day if a child does not Make Their Day?
 A home communication paper is sent home to the parents/guardians informing them of the child's difficulty.
 This communication is used to provide parents the opportunity to help their child by reflecting on the problem and ways to improve.
 This note is to be signed and returned the next school day.
-This daily communication with parents is critical for changing negative behavior and is just strength of this program.
+This daily communication with parents is critical for changing behaviors that get in the way of your child's success and is a strength of this program.